carlaciar/holbertonschool-shell/permissions/README.md

 **10. Look in the mirror**\
 Write a script that sets the mode of the file `hello` the same as `olleh`’s mode.
 - The file `hello` will be in the working directory
-- The file `olleh` will be in the working directory\
+- The file `olleh` will be in the working directory
-Note: the mode of `olleh` will not always be 664.
-Make sure your script works for any mode.
+<p>Note: the mode of `olleh` will not always be 664.
+Make sure your script works for any mode.</p>

 ## FILE: 11-directories_permissions
 **11. Directories**\